-1) click here for more Handbook for Lucid Living – Creating Spiritual Power in Everyday Life by John Stern: The fourteen steps I have listed in this book are a combination of techniques, teachings, and insights that I have learned on my journey.
+1) review Handbook for Lucid Living – Creating Spiritual Power in Everyday Life by John Stern: The fourteen steps I have listed in this book are a combination of techniques, teachings, and insights that I have learned on my journey.
 All of these I have used repeatedly and have given me outstanding results.
-The fourteen chapters are on the following fourteen topics (several excerpts are at this site): Let go of the past; Listen for Intuitive guidance; Practice gravity training; Be Mission-oriented; Keep your fire lit; Watch for signs from the environment; Avoid energy parasites; Use contradiction therapy; Shift negative energy into positive energy; Avoid self-sabotage; Practice the art of giving; Practice being a true friend; Renounce superstition; Challenge the impossible. http://mysobercoach.com/lisinopril Click here to purchase this book.
+The fourteen chapters are on the following fourteen topics (several excerpts are at this site): Let go of the past; Listen for Intuitive guidance; Practice gravity training; Be Mission-oriented; Keep your fire lit; Watch for signs from the environment; Avoid energy parasites; Use contradiction therapy; Shift negative energy into positive energy; Avoid self-sabotage; Practice the art of giving; Practice being a true friend; Renounce superstition; Challenge the impossible. http://silktheartof.com/residential Click here to purchase this book.

-2) A Course in Miracles: When I first read this in 1992, I felt it was the most profound and helfpul book I have ever read.
+2) accutane gp uk A Course in Miracles: When I first read this in 1992, I felt it was the most profound and helfpul book I have ever read.
 That holds true to this day, 22 years later.
 This is primarliy a book about forgiveness.
 It is also about the ego, deconstructing the ego, special realtionships and holy relationships, listening to the inner voice, love, our shadow side, what love is, true vision (note: this is my terminology), how to develop true vision and much, much more.
 The book is made up of (depending on which version you get, see below) a textbook, 365 daily lessons, a manual for teachers, and a glossary of terms.
 There is no “required” way to read it; it is self-study (although studying it with others can be very helpful and there are groups of people studying it together all over the world).

 When I first obtained it, because of an extensive background with meditation, I was advised to start immediately with the lessons.
 I loved doing them every day and I repeated that year-long process a few more times over the years.
 I don’t have the book now and haven’t actively read it in years – however that is only because the teaching is part of me now and the practice of what it teaches is easily found in everyday life.
 Click here to purchase this book.